MinhasKamal/Room2XR-Unity/README.md

 2. Open Unity Hub, then press "Add" to add the downloaded Unity project from your disk
 3. Wait until the loading is complete
 4. The installation is completed!
-### Leader/Follower Switching in Unity Editor (HoloLens 2 Version Only)
-1. Go to the "Hierarchy" tab, find "TestConnection" GameObject
-2. In "Inspector," check/uncheck the "TCP Test Server" script to switch the CIDER to Leader/Follower
 ### Build and Deploy Package from Unity Editor to HoloLens 2
 1. Go to Unity project, navigate to "File" --> "Build Settings"
 2. Follow the settings in this [instruction](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/build-and-deploy-to-hololens#build-the-unity-project), press "Build," and select a folder you want to store the built package